7 Customer Marketing Strategies to Increase SaaS Retention

 An awards program offers your customers recognition for their work and wins while helping to increase retention and improve engagement.
 At ChurnZero, we recently launched our ChurnHero Awards comprised of four categories – Onboarding Hero, Adoption Hero, Renewal/Expansion Hero, and Advocacy Hero – that reflect the solution areas our customers purchased ChurnZero to optimize.
 As part of the program’s launch, we laid out the tangible benefits for applying, which include:

-As with any call-to-action, you must make the potential gains outweigh the perceived effort to enter.
+As with any call-to-action, the potential gains should outweigh the perceived effort to enter.

 7. Uncover Opportunities With Upsell Campaigns

 When customer success is armed with customer product usage and sentiment data, they can easily identify the right customers and the right time to target the account for an upsell or cross-sell.
 Customer marketing helps drive and close these upsells with supporting collateral and campaigns.
 They ensure the brand voice and image remain consistent and coordinated across product tiers and solutions.
 Typically, acquisition marketing enjoys the glory because it’s tied to won opportunities.
 But by contributing to account expansion with closed upsell opportunities, customer marketing can step up and stake claim in the revenue number.